Will Selenium Impact The Future of Software Testing? Evaluating The Pros and ConsCigniti Technologies

 Open Source innovation has taken the software industry by storm – Analysts, professionals, experts, all are discussing the impact and witnessing it.
 Agile development and DevOps is contributing substantially to the continuous evolution of code.
 In this context, Selenium is being recognized as a powerful open source automation tool for continuous development and delivery.
 For various apparent strengths, developers and testers are increasingly applying Selenium Automation for web application testing.

-Selenium provides a suite of tools that help automate the browsers.
-The tool is powerful and can be leveraged effectively by developers and testers.
-It is used to test web applications and can be leveraged to authorize without much knowledge of scripting language.
+Selenium testing provides a framework that is used for testing web applications, enabling teams to test the software and evaluate if it’s fit for production and ultimately market-ready.
+The powerful tool can be leveraged effectively by developers and testers.
+It is used to test web applications and can be leveraged for authoring tests without in depth knowledge of scripting language.
 With Selenium, tests are mainly executed to ensure that the quality of the application is intact.

 It’s almost free!

 Maybe not the main and only reason to consider, but Selenium can be considered for the cost-effectiveness that it provides.
 It is conveniently downloadable and the developers can apply the set of tools to automate web applications testing for any given language.
 It doesn’t require specific training, as upgrade happens across an open platform.

 Selenium ideally supports across browsers, but for you to get the scripts to work on multiple browsers, you need to get it written using Selenium IDE and use it with Selenium core or RC.
 If not done, the scripts can only work on Mozilla Firefox.

 No Manual scripts & Recorded scripts